© Copyright 2026. Powered by Toolrealm.

 The South African Dance Board is comprised of dedicated professionals who bring diverse expertise and passion for dance.
 Our board members work tirelessly to promote, develop, and advocate for dance across South Africa.

-Board Member and Director at COTGA, Women Economic Assembly Sport, Arts and Culture Co-Lead, Founder of GudTV Africa and Director at SALSC.
+Board Member at CCIGA, Women Economic Assembly Sport, Arts and Culture Co-Lead, Founder of GudTV Africa, Managing Director at SALSC.
+Driving creative industries from the Free State.

-Latin and American dancer, treasury of Federation of Dance Sport Limpopo, Chairperson of Dance Sector Limpopo and Deputy Secretary of SADB.
+Latin and American dancer, Treasurer of Federation of Dance Sport Limpopo, Chairperson of Dance Sector Limpopo, and Deputy Secretary of SADB.

-Hailing from the North West, Tebogo Lelaletse is a passionate Choreographer and Performer dedicated to using dance as a platform for expression and empowerment.
-As a proud member of the South African Dance Board (SADB), Tebogo represents people living with disabilities, advocating for inclusivity and equal opportunities within the performing arts.
+Hailing from the North West, passionate choreographer and performer.
+Represents people living with disabilities, advocating for inclusivity and equal opportunities in the performing arts.

 Find answers to common questions